cbarkr/blog/content/ramblings/adobe.md

 *Translation: "We can and will do whatever we want with your creations, and there's nothing you can do about it."*

+*Note: This type of license is very common.
+For example, [Instagram](https://www.facebook.com/help/instagram/478745558852511), [Facebook](https://www.facebook.com/legal/terms/), [Pinterest](https://policy.pinterest.com/en/terms-of-service), [Twitter](https://x.com/en/tos),  [Tumblr](https://www.tumblr.com/policy/en/terms-of-service), etc. all specify the exact same terms.
+These terms allow the service to profit from your content.
+This is usually expected of free services (such as those mentioned above), but certainly not of a service you already spend a significant amount of money on.*

 The license granted to Adobe by use of their services is a powerful one. **By using Adobe software, you lose your exclusive control over *your* intellectual property**.
 As stated above, this license essentially gives Adobe the right to do whatever it pleases with your content.

 The rights granted by this license resemble those of the [GNU General Public License (GPL)](https://www.gnu.org/licenses/gpl-3.0.en.html), a very liberal license often used in open-source software projects.
 There is, however, a stark contrast between how each of these licenses are granted.
 In the case of the GPL license, a software author *explicitly* grants the GPL license to end-users.
 Meanwhile, creatives or professionals that use Adobe products *implicitly* grant Adobe's license to the corporation itself (it is assumed, after all, that the user fully read and understood the TOS).